Carlosokumu/MonoTestSolution/README.md

  TODO :

-    *  Implement DI on all the Layer Using Autofac
+    *  Implement DI on all the Layers Using Autofac
     *  Work on the UI following  the MVVM Architecture.
     *  Intergrate a remote Datasource  for the app from api(if time allows.)